How to Declutter Your Digital Space

 This tip speaks for itself: learn how to limit your browser tab usage.
 You should always have up to 5 tabs open at all times.
 No more than that, preferably less.

 Seeing a dozen or more tabs open creates an additional sense of urgency and overwhelm, even if you aren’t crowded with work.
 Not to mention that they horrifically slow down your browser’s load times.

-Make use of bookmarking (but also keep those clean, neat, and filtered frequently), scan your tabs every hour or so to check if you can close the ones you’re no longer using, etc.
+Make use of bookmarking (but also keep those clean, neat, and filtered frequently), and scan your tabs every hour or so to check if you can close the ones you’re no longer using.